Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 ## `readAdjacencyList`

-This function receives two parameters and reads the graph from the file and puts it in a vector of vectors.
+Reads the adjacency list from the specified input file and saves it in in a vector of vectors of the specified `Graph` object.
+Receives two parameters:
-1. `filename` is the name of the file
+the name of the file `filename`
-2. `g` An object from the class of graph
+the `Graph g` in which the adjacency list should be saved

 ## `computePartitionWeights`